 And although that is partly true (notary loan signing agents are a CRUCIAL and indispensable part of the closing process), the only reason why we get paid is because a signing service or mortgage professional has given us their business.

 Shockingly, though, there are very few signing agents who show gratitude on a regular basis.

-If YOU Do, You'll Stand Out from the Rest in a Really Great Way.
+If YOU Show you Gratitude as Notary Loan Signing Agent, You'll Stand Out from the Rest in a Really Great Way.

 I personally feel privileged when an escrow officer trusts me to do their loan signings, and in return, I show them immense gratitude.

 I used to give a Starbucks gift card with every single signing that I completed.
 Not because I was trying to buy their business (trust me, they know when they are trying to be bought), but because I was so thankful for them doing business with me.

 While I don't do that today because my book of business has grown EXPONENTIALLY, I do still bring Starbucks coffee or gift cards to my clients regularly and I buy them lunch all time.

 I always give Thank you cards, Christmas cards, bring birthday gifts, and remember things about their family.

 It's about truly caring for the professionals who feed your business — I truly care and my clients know it.

 I never, ever leave the office without verbally thanking them multiple times.